-Raising the roof for loft conversion: The complete guide
+Raising the roof for a loft conversion: The complete guide

-Raising the roof of your loft conversion opens up opportunities for new bedrooms, home offices, playrooms or studios while adding significant value to your property.
-With space at a premium and rising moving costs, many homeowners extend upwards rather than outwards.
+Raising your home's roof unlocks the potential for new bedrooms, home offices, playrooms, or studios all while adding significant value to your property.
+With space at a premium and moving costs rising, many UK homeowners prefer extending upwards instead of outwards.

 Raising the roof